Ruben Rivers: Medal of Honor

 Rivers' final acts, which demonstrated a profound loyalty to his fellow soldiers and dedication to the war effort, earned him the military's highest award, the Medal of Honor.
 However, although Captain Williams recommended Rivers for the decoration on November 20, 1944, it would not come until more than fifty years later.
-Rivers' story is indicative of the lack of recognition that was supposed to be afforded to Black American soldiers who served during World War II.
+Rivers' story is indicative of the lack of recognition that was afforded to Black American soldiers who served during World War II.
 Of the 433 Medals of Honor awarded to World War II servicemen, none went to a black American, although over a million served in the armed forces.
 On January 13, 1997, some of these omissions were rectified:

-In the early 1990s, it was determined that Black American soldiers had been denied consideration for the Medal of Honor In World War II because of their race.
+In the early 1990s, it was determined Black American soldiers had been denied consideration for the Medal of Honor in World War II because of their race.
 In 1993, the U.S. Army had contracted Shaw University in Raleigh, North Carolina, to research and determine if there was racial disparity in the review process for recipients of the Medal of Honor (MOH).
 The study commissioned by the U.S. Army, described systematic racial discrimination in the criteria for awarding decorations during World War II.
 After an exhaustive review of files, the study recommended in 1996 that Rivers, and nine Black Americans from World War II, be awarded the MOH.
 In October of that year, Congress passed legislation that would allow President Bill Clinton to award the Medal of Honor to these World War II soldiers.
 Seven of the ten including Rivers were approved, and awarded the MOH (six had their Distinguished Service Crosses revoked and upgraded to the MOH) on January 12, 1997.
 On January 13, 1997, President Bill Clinton presented the MOH to the seven Black Americans; Staff Sergeant Rivers and five others were posthumously presented the medal.
 Rivers' sister, Grace Woodfork, received her brother's MOH in his stead from Clinton during the ceremony.
 Vernon Baker was the only living recipient of the medal at the time.